anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ### Manager
 The Manager is that person who has been officially recognized as the entrant of a team into the League.
 The Manager has the ultimate responsibility for the team’s compliance with all by-laws as set forth in this Constitution.
 The  of a franchise is responsible for all actions of his players and coaches and may be fined up to fifty dollars ($50.00) for any violations of codes of conduct and league rules as set forth in this document, or any other actions deemed detrimental to the objectives and standards of the League.

-1. Severe violations of league rules and codes of conduct may result in the suspension of the offending player or Manager for the balance of the season or possible permanent banishment from the league, if so ruled by the President.
+1. Severe violations of league rules and codes of conduct may result in the suspension of the offending player or Manager for the balance of the season or possible permanent banishment from the league, if so ruled by the Commissioner.

 ### Manager Changes
 Management of the team may officially change from one person to another during the dates that team is formally recognized as an entity as specified in [Recognition](#recognition) only with the written consent of the outgoing Manager, or rostered members of the team can show that the Manager has not been faithfully and/or competently fulfilling his requirements as outlined in this Constitution.

-1. Management changes under this Section may only take place pending the outcome of a hearing, which shall take place at the earliest possible date between the League President, the Manager in question, and the parties seeking a change in management.
+1. Management changes under this Section may only take place pending the outcome of a hearing, which shall take place at the earliest possible date between the League Commissioner, the Manager in question, and the parties seeking a change in management.
-1. The President may ask other Managers to attend this hearing to serve in an advisory role.
+1. The Commissioner may ask other Managers to attend this hearing to serve in an advisory role.
 1. Failure to appear at this hearing by either party involved shall automatically result in an outcome favorable to the party in attendance.
 1. Teams with management conflicts of this nature may not play league games until the completion of this hearing and resolution of the conflict.
-Management changes outside of the dates that a team is formally recognized as an entity as specified in [Recognition](#recognition) are beyond the control of the League and President and are not subject to any formal mechanisms of change as outlined in this Constitution.
+Management changes outside of the dates that a team is formally recognized as an entity as specified in [Recognition](#recognition) are beyond the control of the League and Commissioner and are not subject to any formal mechanisms of change as outlined in this Constitution.
 Resolution of any outstanding conflicts associated with such management changes are the sole responsibility of the parties involved.

 ## Team Rosters; Players and Eligibility

 ### Roster Deadline; Roster Size
 Prior to June 1, each team has an “open roster.”
-League teams must submit a roster of their players to the President no later than June 1 of each year.
-Any team that does not submit its roster to the President by June 1 as required by this [Roster Deadline; Roster Size](#roster-deadline-roster-size) and in accordance with the information requirements in [Roster Information Requirements](#roster-information-requirements) shall be deemed not in good standing.
+League teams must submit a roster of their players to the Commissioner no later than June 1 of each year.
+Any team that does not submit its roster to the Commissioner by June 1 as required by this [Roster Deadline; Roster Size](#roster-deadline-roster-size) and in accordance with the information requirements in [Roster Information Requirements](#roster-information-requirements) shall be deemed not in good standing.
 Consequences of not being in good standing are defined in [Classification; Standing](#classification-standing) of the Constitution.
 This submitted roster plus any and all legal roster transactions per [Roster Transactions](#roster-transactions), shall be considered official.
 Players not on a team’s official roster are ineligible for play, except where specifically noted in this [Teams And Managers](#teams-and-Managers).
 Each team’s roster must contain a minimum of sixteen (16) players and shall not exceed twenty-six (26) players, in each case, excluding non-playing Managers and coaches.

 ### Roster Information Requirements
-A team’s rosters as submitted to the President on or before June 1 shall contain the following information for each rostered player: name, age, bats/throws, position(s),uniform number, and face photo.
+A team’s rosters as submitted to the Commissioner on or before June 1 shall contain the following information for each rostered player: name, age, bats/throws, position(s),uniform number, and face photo.
 Rosters shall be submitted in Excel or via Google sheets (or similar editable spreadsheet.)

 ### Roster Transactions
 Teams may add a total of five (5) players to the roster after the June 1 roster submission deadline.
 The total number of players on a team still may not exceed twenty-six (26).
 In order to add players between June 1 and July 1 but not exceed the 26 player limit, a team may drop players who were rostered on June 1.
 No players may be added after July 1, except as set forth below.
 After July 1, upon request to the Rules and Competition Committee, a team may add a player if (i) the team’s roster has fallen (or, upon the removal of players “missing in action” as described below, will fall) below the 16 player minimum and (ii) doing so will, in the good faith determination of the Rules and Competition Committee, prevent the team from forfeiting games.
 In order for a team to declare a player “missing in action” after July 1, (i) the player shall have (a) failed to appear at all of the team’s games occurring prior to such request or (b) suffered a season-ending injury after June 1 and (ii) the team must drop the player from its roster.
 A team may drop players at any time as long as the team’s roster does not fall below the 16 player minimum.
-Any and all roster changes shall be submitted to the President and satisfy the information requirements in [Roster Information Requirements](#roster-information-requirements).
+Any and all roster changes shall be submitted to the Commissioner and satisfy the information requirements in [Roster Information Requirements](#roster-information-requirements).
 Roster changes shall be effective as of the first pitch of the team’s first regularly scheduled game after the updated roster is submitted.

 ### Alumni
 If a team would otherwise be required to forfeit or technically forfeit a game after June 1 due to a lack of eligible players in attendance, the team can use one (but not more than one) of its former players (“alumni”) in that game.
-The team’s Manager shall inform the opposing team’s Manager and the President as soon as possible (and in no event later than the first pitch) of his team’s use of an alumni player and will provide to the opposing team’s Manager and the President with the alumni player’s name, age, bats/throws, position and uniform number.
+The team’s Manager shall inform the opposing team’s Manager and the Commissioner as soon as possible (and in no event later than the first pitch) of his team’s use of an alumni player and will provide to the opposing team’s Manager and the Commissioner with the alumni player’s name, age, bats/throws, position and uniform number.
 Alumni players are not eligible to play in the playoffs.

 ### Eligible Players
 Eligible players must be of at least eighteen (18) years of age by the date of the teams first +game.
 No player may play for more than one team in a season (either before or after June 1).